armory/docs/content/en/docs/installation/aurora-install.md

    > Note that removing a preconfigured scope group does not deselect the permissions that the group assigned.
 You must remove the permissions manually.

 7. Note both the **Client ID** and **Client Secret**.
-You need these values when configuring the Remote Network Agent or other services that you want to use to interact with Borealis and Armory's hosted cloud services.
+You need these values when configuring the Remote Network Agent or other services that you want to use to interact with Aurora and Armory's hosted cloud services.
 Make sure to store the secret somewhere safe.
 You are not shown the value again.

 ## Enable Aurora in target Kubernetes clusters